 “Blessed be the Lord God of Israel From everlasting to everlasting!
 Amen and Amen.” —Psalm 41:13 NKJV

 Jesus Christ is called “The Amen,” as a title.

 Amen is often used to reinforce statements in the Bible:

 It is frequently used by our Savior to give emphasis to his words, where it is translated “verily” in the King James Bible which means “truly.”
 The NIV translates amen as “I tell you the truth.”
 In John’s Gospel, amen is sometimes repeated (amen, amen), which the King James Bible translates as “verily, verily.”
 The New King James Version translates a double amen as “most assuredly”.
 The NRSV uses “very truly.”

-Amen is found singly and sometimes doubly at the end of prayers (Ps.
-41:13; 72:19; 89:52), to confirm the words and invoke the fulfillment of them.
+Amen is found singly and sometimes doubly at the end of prayers recorded in Scripture (Psalm 41:13; 72:19; 89:52), to confirm the words and invoke the fulfillment of them.

 - Amen is used to seal oaths (Deuteronomy 27:15-26; Numbers 5:22; Neh.
 5:13; 8:6; 1 Chronicles 16:36).

 “It was a custom, which passed over from the synagogues into the Christian assemblies, that when he who had read or discoursed had offered up a solemn prayer to God, the others in attendance responded Amen, and thus made the substance of what was uttered their own…” —Thayer’s Greek Lexicon